Draghoyns/INF573_Naruto/README.md

 ## Usage
 For using the program, it's very simple.

-The demo using ResNet is in `demo.py`, which you simply have to run to test.
+You simply have to run `main.py`.

-The initial program using YOLO is in `simple_demo_without_post.py`, which also simply should be run to test it.
+By default, `main` will use a resnet model.

+TODO : It is also possible to use YOLO, by uncommenting the last 2 lines in `main.py`

-In both cases, a window opens with the videostream from the webcam, and as the user makes signs, they will be detected in real-time.
+A window opens with the videostream from the webcam, and as the user makes signs, they will be detected in real-time.

 The possible signs are the following :
 ![image](https://github.com/Draghoyns/INF573_HandSign/assets/145558291/76c82c9e-bbf2-469b-be87-c87c4deef25d)